Blablux/nupraptor/README.md

 #Nupraptor

-Nupraptor is collection of small shell scripts that do various things.
+Nupraptor is a collection of small shell scripts that do various things.

 The scripts are more a sandbox for me to (re)learn Shell programming.